Qatar Museums: Qatar's National Vision 2030

 Qatar Museums is one of the organizations carrying out Qatar's National Vision 2030 program for comprehensive development, progress and prosperity for Qatar.
-Heritage-led developments play a key role in this program, for among its challenges is the wish to mold modernization around local culture and traditions, maintaining Arab and Islamic identity while showing openness towards other cultures.
+Heritage-led developments play a key role in this program in an effort to combine modernization with local culture and traditions.
+The goal. is to maintain Arab and Islamic identity while showing openness towards other cultures.
 Sheikha Al Mayassa's mission is for Qatar Museums to turn Qatar into a cultural powerhouse.
 The Economist reported that a trustee said: “Above all, we want the QMA to be a ‘cultural instigator', a catalyst of arts projects worldwide”.
-The implementation of cultural policies by the QMA contributed to Doha been named the Arab Capital of Culture in 2010, an initiative taken by the Arab League under the UNESCO.
+The implementation of cultural policies by the QMA contributed to Doha being named the Arab Capital of Culture in 2010, an initiative taken by the Arab League under the UNESCO.
 In October 2023 Qatar Museums joined the UNWTO, an organisation promoting sustainable, responsible as well as accessible tourism.
 The Museum also participated at the 28th Conference of the parties in late 2023.
 The National Vision 2030 also includes plans for more sustainability, such as reducing waste and water usage, increasing recycling, and use of energy from renewable sources.